frank038/gtk3vlcplayer/README.md

 - select a different audio track, if supported, by pressing the a key
 - select a (different) subtitle track, if supported, by pressing the s key
 - get some media infos by pressing the i key
-- accept (which ones?) options for the media and the player from the command line.
+- accept (which ones?) options for the media and the player from the command line
+- application icon.

 This program supports a very few custom settings.
 They can be found and changed at the beginning of the file.

 Known issues:
-- the fullscreen by option or by pressing the f key could not work at all.
+- the fullscreen by pressing the f key could not work at all.

 ![My image](https://github.com/frank038/gtk2vlcplayer/blob/main/screenshot.png)